Last updated on May 13, 2026

 #2.
 Timetwister

-The first, but not the last, piece of the Power 9 on this list is Timetwister.
+The first of two pieces of the Power 9 on this list is Timetwister.
 This is a 3-mana wheel that shuffles your hand and graveyard back into your library before drawing.
 This same effect is seen on Echo of Eons, but in this case we get that effect for half as much.

 This is notably the only piece of the Power 9 that’s legal in Commander.